Alok Kapali: Domestic career

 Kapali scored 3 hundreds for Sylhet in the Bangladeshi National Cricket League of 2006–07, finishing with 744 runs.

 He was the leading run-scorer in the 2016–17 National Cricket League tournament, with 598 runs, including a career-best of 200 not out in the final match of the competition.

-In January 2018, he scored his 20th century in first-class cricket, batting for East Zone against Central Zone, in the 2017–18 Bangladesh Cricket League.
+In January 2018, he scored his 20th century in first-class cricket, batting for the East Zone against Central Zone, in the 2017–18 Bangladesh Cricket League.